Shuffle Your Feet

 Until the last day.

 Wanting to take advantage of one more opportunity, I got up early that Friday morning to catch a few more waves.
 The guys were pretty tired, and not nearly as enthusiastic as I was about it, so I went out alone.
 After zipping up the wetsuit and strapping on the surfboard leash, I began to make my way through the surf to begin paddling out into the line-up.
-But just before hopping onto the board to begin paddling - ZAP! - I felt an excruciating sting on the outside of my right heel.
-After a couple of seconds, I painfully realized that I had failed to shuffle my feet, and I was experiencing the intense consequences.
+But just before hopping onto the board to begin paddling - WHAM! - I felt an excruciating sting on the outside of my right heel.
+Almost immediately, I painfully realized that I had failed to shuffle my feet, and I was experiencing the intense consequences.
 I turned around, and hobbled toward the beach while my foot and now the bottom half of my leg throbbed.
 Being alone didn’t help, but through the pain I managed to pack up and head back to the house.

 In addition to the physical pain, I also came to a powerful and disappointing realization: I had failed to heed my own warnings.

 That experience has caused me to reflect on my life with a broader scope.
 Are there other areas where I get stuck in “do as I say, not as I do” patterns?
 Do I sometimes take that approach with my children in other situations?
 Is that a pattern I notice with my clients?
 Do I warn them and teach them strategies to stay safe and happy, but fail to live them myself?
-In some areas, the answer was a sobering, “yes.”
+In some areas, the answer was a sobering and unfortunate “yes.”

 For me, that stingray provided a powerful wake-up call.
-I often reflect on the day I didn’t “shuffle my feet”- whether I’m counseling others, in my approach to parenting, or when I’m just dealing with the struggles of life.
+I often reflect on the day I didn’t “shuffle my feet”- whether I’m consulting others, in my approach to personal relationships, or when I’m just dealing with the struggles of life.
 And it reminds me to walk the walk, not just talk the talk.
 So, my suggestion – to you and to me – is to figuratively “shuffle your feet.”
 As we lead by example, we will undoubtedly avoid the stinging barbs that poor decisions can bring, not only for ourselves, but for those we care about most.

 Still shuffling,